taylorknopp/TrashformerBot-A-Twitch-Bot/README.md

 Planned Features

-     Currently no specific features are planned but you can request some here:
+     Currently no specific features are planned but you can request some here:[Bot Feature Request](https://forms.gle/12LwgnkpPPTFqica7)

 Setup Guide